-2.7 New Service means:

-SP NUMBER CUS 98-01'

-- the first-time hook-up of a property to the Commission's water and/or sewer system; or - (b) a new connection or increased water meter size for a property, previously or currently served by the Commission, if the new connection or increased meter size is needed because of a change in the use of the property or an increase in demand for service at the property. - 2.8 Non-Residential Unit is a structure not otherwise defined as a Residential Unit, generally commercial or industrial in nature.
-Examples may include Shopping Malls, non-Residential Townhouses, Warehouses, Industrial Buildings, Restaurants, Schools, Dormitories, Hospitals, Hotels, Motels, Nursing Homes, Office Buildings, Churches, Theaters and similar commercial or industrial buildings. - 2:3 Plumbing Permit is the approved instrument, resulting from an application filed by a Registered Master Plumber, which allows for hookup of fixtures or ousite piping to the Commission's water and/or sever systems. - 2.10 Property means an improvement(s) or building(s) on a lot or parcel of land containing plumbing fixtures described in terms of Drainage Fixture Unit Values or Water Supply Fixture Unit Values. - 2.11 Public Sponsored and Affordable Housing means:
+- (f) "Multi-unit dwelling" means a building that will accommodate several housing units on a lateral basis; namely, semi-attached houses, row houses or townhouses used as residences. - (g) "New service" means: - (1) The first-time hookup of a property to the Commission's water and/or sewer system; or - (2) A new connection or increased water meter size for a property, previously or currently served by the Commission, if the new connection or increased meter size is needed because of a change in the use of the property or an increase in demand for service at the property. - (h) "Nonresidential unit" means a structure not otherwise defined as a residential unit, generally commercial or industrial in nature.
+Examples may include shopping malls, nonresidential townhouses, warehouses, industrial buildings, restaurants, schools, dormitories, hospitals, hotels, motels, nursing homes, office buildings, churches, theaters and similar commercial or industrial buildings. - (i) "Plumbing permit" means the approved instrument, resulting from an application filed by a registered master plumber, which allows for hookup of fixtures or on-site piping to the Commission's water and/or sewer systems. - (j) "Property" means an improvement(s) or building(s) on a lot or parcel of land containing plumbing fixtures described in terms of drainage fixture unit values or water supply fixture unit values. - (k) "Public sponsored and affordable housing" means: - (1) Any dwelling unit built or financed under a government program, regulation, or binding agreement that limits for at least 10 years the price or rent charged for the unit in order to make the unit affordable to households earning less than 80 percent of the area median income, adjusted for family size; - (2) Any moderately priced dwelling unit built under Chapter 25A of the Montgomery County Code or Subtitles 13 and 27 of the Prince George's County Code; - (3) Any productivity housing unit, as defined in Section 25B-17(m) of the Montgomery County Code; - (4) Any unit in an opportunity housing project built under Sections 56-28 through 56-32 of the Montgomery County Code or Subtitle 13, Division 8, of the Prince George's County Code, which is reserved for occupancy only by persons with low or moderate incomes (as defined in applicable provisions of state and county law); - (5) Any dwelling unit constructed pursuant to the Capturing Housing Opportunities in Communities Everywhere (CHOICE) program in Prince George's County which is reserved for occupancy only by persons with low or moderate incomes (as defined in applicable provisions of state and county law). - (l) "Residential applicant" means a builder on whose behalf a registered master plumber applies for and receives from the Commission plumbing permits for construction of new residential units. - (m) "Residential unit" means any apartment unit, dwelling unit or multi-unit dwelling, as defined in this section, used as a residence.

-(REE) Cost 1 DEEpology Jack 1990

-- (1) any dwelling unit built or financed under a government program, regulation, or binding agreement that limits for at least 10 years the price or rent charged for the unit in order to make the unit affordable to households earning less than 80% of the area median income, adjusted for family size; - (2) any Moderately Priced Dwelling Unit built under Chapter 25A of the Montgoingry County Code or Subtitles 13 and 27 of the Prince George's County Code; - (3) any Productivity Housing Unit, as defined in Section 25B-17(m) of the Multgomery County Code; - (4) any unit in an Opportunity Housing Project built under Sections 56-28 through 56-32 of the Montgomery County Code or Subtitle 13, Division 8, of the Prince George's County Code, which is reserved for occupancy only by persons with low or moderate incomes (as defined in applicable provisions of State and County Law);

-(5) any dwelling unit constructed pursuant to the Capturing Rousing Opportunities in Communities Everywhere (CHOICE) Program in Frince George's County which is reserved for occupancy only by persons with low or moderate incomes (as defined in applicable provisions of State and .
-County Law).

-2:12 Residential Unit means any housing unit defined in Paragraphs 2.1, 2.4, and 2.5 above used as a residence.

-SP NUMBER COS 98-01